npazzaglia/project-bootstrap/CONTRIBUTING.md

-# Contributing to Project Name
+# Contributing to repo-template

 Thank you for your interest in contributing to this project!
 We welcome contributions in various forms, including code, documentation, bug reports, and feature suggestions.
 This document outlines the process for contributing to ensure a smooth collaboration.

 ## How to Contribute

 ### Reporting Issues
-- **Before reporting an issue**, please search the [issue tracker](https://github.com/username/project-name/issues) to see if the problem has already been reported.
+- **Before reporting an issue**, please search the [issue tracker](https://github.com/npazzaglia/repo-template/issues) to see if the problem has already been reported.
 - Provide a clear and descriptive title.
 - Include a detailed description of the issue, including steps to reproduce it, expected behavior, and screenshots or logs if applicable.